Controlling pond weeds is crucial for maintaining the health and beauty of your pond or lake.

 You can also get rid of weeds that are too tall by pulling them out.
 They can be hand-picked or dragged through the water.

-Considerations and Alternatives When Controlling Aquatic Weeds
+Controlling Aquatic Weeds

 Whether you’re in the planning stages of developing an aquatic garden or just need a weed control strategy for your existing pond or river, there are a number of considerations and alternatives you should consider.
 The methods you use depend on your location, weed species, and overall ecosystem.
 The most effective weed management strategies require an integrated approach.